How to Make a Discord Bot in 2023

 Discord Bot Maker is an application available on Steam that lets you create a bot right from within its user interface.

-Discord Bot Maker On Steam
+Discord Bot Maker on Steam

 If you’re a complete beginner to JavaScript, this is important: